 Now that you have an account on ActiveLearn, get to know the tools available to you.

 Registering Your Students

 Once you are familiar with the different parts of ActiveLearn, you may need to create accounts for your students.

-While students can register independently using access codes included with physical textbooks, they will need an account created by a teacher to access school-bought resources, such as books and online homework.
+While students can register independently using access codes included with physical textbooks, they will need an account created by a teacher to access school subscription resources, such as books and online homework.

 Organising your students

-Organising your students and teachers into groups is an essential step for using homework tasks and markbooks.
+Organising your students and teachers into groups is an essential step for using tasks and markbooks.

 Giving your students access to products

-Many products on ActiveLearn require students to have access to online materials.
-Once you have registered your students and organised them into groups, the last step is to allocate products to them.
+Once you have registered your students and organised them into groups, the last step is to allocate subscription resources to them.
 This can be done from the Allocate Products section in the Admin area.
 Once you have allocated products to your students, they can start using their ActiveLearn courses!